denalddemirxhiu/ViewFlipper/README.md

 | inAnimation      | property that defines the animation used when the child view enters the screen                                           |
 | outAnimation     | property that defines the animation used when the child view leaves the screen                             |

+## Example Project

+The example project can be downloaded by cloning this repository:

 ## The code

 #### MainActivity.java